Earned Income Tax Credit: What it is and how to know if you qualify as a taxpayer

 - You must be a U.S. citizen or resident alien all year

-If you don’t have qualifying children, Earned Income Tax Credit eligibility is as follows:
+If you don’t have qualifying children, you must:

-- You must not be a dependent of another taxpayer
+- Not be a dependent of another taxpayer

-- You must live in the United States for more than half the year
+- Live in the United States for more than half the year

 Earned Income Credit qualifications with one or more children are as follows: